Inductive Biases for Deep Learning of Higher-Level Cognition: Declarative Knowledge of Causal Structure

 \citep{ke2019learning} further expanded this idea to deal with more than two variables.
-To model causal relations and out-of-distribution generalization we view real-world distributions as a product of causal mechanisms.
-Any change in such a distribution (e.g., when moving from one setting/domain to a related one) will always be due to changes in at least one of those mechanisms~\citep{RIMs, bengio2019meta, ke2019learning}.
-An intelligent agent should be able to recognize and make sense of these sparse changes and quickly adapt their pre-existing knowledge to this new domain.
+To model causal relations and out-of-distribution generalization one can view real-world distributions as arising from the composition of causal mechanisms.
+Any change in distribution (e.g., when moving from one setting/domain to a related one) is attributed to changes in as few as possible (but at least one) of those mechanisms~\citep{RIMs, bengio2019meta, ke2019learning}.
+A do-intervention or hard intervention would set the value of a variable to some value irrespective of the causal parents of that variable, thus disconnecting that node from its parents in the causal graph.
+By inferring this graph surgery, an intelligent agent should be able to recognize and make sense of these sparse changes and quickly adapt their pre-existing knowledge to this new domain.
 A current hypothesis is that a causal graphical model defined on the appropriate causal variables would be more efficiently learned than one defined on the wrong representation.
 Preliminary work based on meta-learning \citep{ke2019learning, dasgupta2019causal, bengio2019meta} suggests that, parameterizing the correct variables and causal structures, the parameters of the graphical model capturing the (joint) observational distribution can be adapted faster to changes in distribution due to interventions.
-This comes as a consequence of the fact that fewer parameters need to be adapted as only few variables were affected by the intervention~\citep{priol2020analysis}.
-In this sense, learning causal representations may bring immediate benefits to machine learning models.
+This comes as a consequence of the fact that fewer parameters need to be adapted to account for the intervention~\citep{priol2020analysis}.
+In this sense, learning causal representations may bring immediate benefits to machine learning models in terms of reduced sample complexity.